wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-monitoring-indicators.md

 4. Logical fault indicator LED (ON red-amber/OFF
 5. Unit ID display

 The major difference between the front panel LEDs for the device and those for the EBOD enclosure is the **System Unit Identification Number** shown on the LED display.
 The default unit ID displayed on the device is **00**, whereas the default unit ID displayed on the EBOD enclosure is **01**.
 This allows you to quickly differentiate between the device and the EBOD enclosure when the device is turned on.
-If your device is turned off, use the information provided in  [Turn on a new device](storsimple-turn-device-on-or-off.md#turn-on-a-new-device) to differentiate the device from the EBOD enclosure.
+If your device is turned off, use the information provided in  <!-- deleted by customization [Turn --><!-- keep by customization: begin --> [Turning <!-- keep by customization: end --> on a new <!-- deleted by customization device](/documentation/articles/storsimple-turn-device-on-or-off#turn-on-a-new-device) --><!-- keep by customization: begin --> device](https://msdn.microsoft.com/zh-cn/library/azure/dn772378.aspx) <!-- keep by customization: end --> to differentiate the device from the EBOD enclosure.

 ## Front panel LED status